Basics:

 You don’t have to register, like you do on Glassdoor.
 You don’t have to provide reviews of current or past employers to gain access to all of the information that Indeed has to offer.

-It’s free.
-It’s easy.
+Indeed is free.
+It’s easy to use.
 And, it’s the most user-friendly job board we’ve found to date.
+The site also has some unique features that make this our favorite job board by far.

 Friendly features